 Northeastern University Co-op Students

 PHRGE offers a wonderful opportunity for undergraduate students interested in human rights at Northeastern University through the co-op students.
 Undergraduate students work as PHRGE Program Coordinator.
 They will primarily assist with either the planning of the ESCR Institute or the Annual Report, but will work on other smaller PHRGE projects and events during there time here.
-For spring and summer 2013, the co-op students are Khadija Mboup and Katherine Dumais.
+For Summer through Fall 2013, the co-op student is Katherine Dumais.

 PHRGE Student Interns and Volunteers